Basic questions about the Lehigh Acres Fire and Rescue District

 Q: If I have had an emergency, how do I get a copy of the incident report?

 A: If the emergency was not medically related, such as a house or vehicle fire or a service call, contact our Administration Office at 303.5300 and we will provide you with a copy of the report.
 However, medical information is exempt from Florida public access laws.
 A copy can be provided, but all medical/patient information will have been deleted.
-However, if the person involved in the medical incident either appears in person (with proper identification) or provides our office with a notarized release of medical/patient information form, the report can be released without modification.
+If the person involved in the medical incident either appears in person (with proper identification) or provides our office with a notarized release of medical/patient information form, the report can be released without modification.
 The unmodified report will also be released to the legal guardian of the patient or a designated executor.

 Q: Where can I get my blood pressure checked?